Foley is proud to offer an array of parks for residents and visitors to enjoy.

 Monday through Friday 6:00 a.m. to 2:00 p.m.

 Graham Creek Nature Preserve

 Foley’s Graham Creek Nature Preserve is 484 acres of natural habitats including pine savannas, wetlands and tidal marshes.
-It also features a canoe and kayak launch, walking and hiking trails, picnic areas, bird watching and a Nature Explore Outdoor Classroom.
+It also features a canoe and kayak launch, walking and hiking trails, picnic areas, bird watching, archery park, three full disc golf courses and a Nature Explore Outdoor Classroom.
 Throughout the preserve, interpretive signage identifies populations of rare plant and animal species and their habitats.
 To schedule an event at the preserve, contact Leslie Gahagan at 251-923-4267.
 For rental information, visit the preserve’s website.

 Wolf Creek Park

 Wolf Creek Park extends 20 acres and is located south of Baldwin County 20 on Hance Lane.
 Park features include a canoe and kayak launch, a fishing pier, a small pavilion and picnic areas.

 The Foley Dog Park (200 E. Orange Avenue) provides open, separate areas for large and small dogs to run and play.
 Both sections have water available for pets, as well as pet station supplies so owners can help keep the park clean.
 The park also provides benches, some shaded, for owners to relax.
 The park is open from dawn until dusk.

 Wilbourne Antique Rose Trail